mrajeev08/treerabid/README.md

 ## Known limitations & future directions

+-   Speeding up / more efficient parallelization
+    -   right now it’s too mem heavy to use a cluster size larger than 3 cores!
+    -   part to parallelize = the data.table joins? or the distance and si functions?
+    -   make sure to manage data.table threads explicitly through setDTthreads
 -   Better incorporating uncertainty in contact tracing data to avoid creating loops & getting reasonable dates?
 -   Incorporating uncertainty into location data?